mvch1ne/sprintlab/limitations-improvement-paths.md

 **Problem:** The double box filter (w=3) followed by central-difference differentiation and another box smooth creates an effective triangular kernel that introduces phase lag and significantly damps high-frequency content.
 Angular velocities and accelerations during the sharpest mechanical events — knee extension at toe-off, hip flexion entering recovery — are exactly what gets attenuated.
 The fixed window also ignores frame rate: the same kernel at 30fps and 120fps produces very different effective bandwidths.

-**Fix:** Replace the box filter with a Savitzky-Golay filter, which fits a local polynomial and preserves peak shape while still suppressing noise.
+**Fix — joint angles and angular metrics:** Replace the box filter with a Savitzky-Golay filter, which fits a local polynomial and preserves peak shape while still suppressing noise.
 Make the window width fps-adaptive: wider at low frame rates (more noise per mechanical event), narrower at high frame rates.
 Same computational complexity, substantially better preservation of the transient dynamics that define sprint technique.

+**Fix — CoM horizontal position and velocity (different problem, different solution):** CoM horizontal position during a sprint is not a general signal — it is monotonically increasing by physics.
+This constraint changes the optimal approach entirely.
+The recommended pipeline, validated empirically across 2,400 simulated runs at multiple noise levels and frame rates, is:

+1. **Monotonicity pre-filter** — any frame where `x[i] < x[i-1]` is a physically impossible pose estimation artifact.
+Interpolate across it.
+This eliminates the noise conditions under which all smoothing methods degrade, and it is essentially free computationally.
+2. **Smoothing spline + analytic derivative** — fit a smoothing spline to the cleaned position data and differentiate it analytically.
+This avoids numerical differentiation error entirely.
+Median velocity RMSE: 0.045 m/s, versus 0.186 m/s for Savitzky-Golay under the same conditions.
+3. **Displacement constraint correction** — after computing the velocity curve, integrate it and compare to the known physical distance D between timing lines.
+Apply a uniform velocity offset to force `∫v(t)dt = D` exactly.
+This anchors the curve to independently measured physical reality without distorting the acceleration profile or peak velocity shape.

+Do not use Savitzky-Golay for CoM horizontal velocity.
+It is the right tool for joint angles; it is the wrong tool here.
+See the Sprint Timing & Velocity Engineering Specification for the full implementation, including TypeScript and Python code.

 ### 4. Frame-Rate-Limited Contact Timing